kilar95/Data-Analysis---Cyclistics-/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-This case study focuses on the first question.
+**This case study focuses on the first question.**

-### Data preparation
+The key tasks of this first step are the following:
+* Identify the business task: analysing the difference in  usage patterns of casual riders and annualm members with the aim to convert casual riders into annual members
+* Consider key stakeholders like the **director of marketing**, responsible for the development of campaigns and initiatives to promote the bike-sharing program, and the **Cyclistic's executive team**, which decides weather to approve the recommended marketing program.

+### STEP 2: Prepare

-I downloaded the following files from Divvy Bike's trip data, available at the following [link](https://divvy-tripdata.s3.amazonaws.com/index.html):
+The following files have been downloaded from Divvy Bike's trip data, available at the following [link](https://divvy-tripdata.s3.amazonaws.com/index.html):

 * 202101-divvy-tripdata
 * 202102-divvy-tripdata